Dorset-Council-UK/GIFramework-Maps-Admin-Guide/docs/db/analytics-definitions.md

 - `DateModified` - The date the analytics have been created or amended
 - `Enabled` - Whether the analytics are switched on or not
 - `CookieControl` - Defines which cookie control is used, currently only supports Civica

+### VersionAnalytic

+This table contains the details of which analytics should be used on specific versions..

+- `VersionID` - The ID of the [version](../db/versions.md)
+- `AnalyticsDefinitionID` - The ID of the analytics definition from the `AnalyticsDefinitions` table

+!!!
+Note on versions
+    If you don't specify any versions the analytics tool will be applied to all of the versions.